cgaspard/seemless/README.md

 Explanation:

-The following two examples will generate a restify routes to point to "/ExportObject/addNumbers & /ExportObject.SubObject/subtractNumbers"
+The following two examples will generate a http server routes to point to "/ExportObject/addNumbers & /ExportObject.SubObject/subtractNumbers"

-To access the restify services include /api/framework script in your html.
+To access the API include /api/framework script in your html.

-After doing this, the following is avilable on the client side javascript: ExportObject.addNumbers(x, y) & ExportObject.SubObject.subtractNumbers(x, y);
+After doing this, the following is available on the client side javascript: ExportObject.addNumbers(x, y) & ExportObject.SubObject.subtractNumbers(x, y);

 Calling the functions on the client side will invoke the /ExportObject/addNumbers web service which will call ExportObject.addNumbers() form framework.js